 - No empty slots.
 All empty slots and panels will be removed.

 - You cannot manually move the apps on the Apps screen.

 Once you change the sorting method, it may take a few seconds to make the changes.

-You can also customize the grid layout for Galaxy S10 apps screen.
+You can also customize the grid layout for Galaxy S10 app drawer.

-In the Galaxy S1o home screen settings page shown earlier, tap Apps screen grid to change the rows and columns of the app icons.
+In the home screen settings page shown earlier, tap Apps screen grid to change the rows and columns of the app icons.

 As shown in the screenshot above, you can choose the apps screen grid layout as 4×5, 4×6, 5×5 or 5×6.

 You need to tap Apply to make the change.

 Do you need help on using and customizing the Galaxy S10 Apps screen?

 If you need help on using and customizing the Galaxy S10 app drawer for Galaxy S10, S10e, S10+, and S10 5G, you may let us know in the comment box below.